 Whiskey, Whisky and Bourbon are all very similar drinks, made in different locations.
-Pretty much every bourbon on the market - from Southern Comfort to Wild Turkey - is zero carbs.
-In general, bourbon is a whiskey made in Kentucky.
+Pretty much every whiskey, whisky and bourbon on the market - from Crown Royal to Jameson - is zero carbs.

-While I can say with great certainty that every bourbon *should* be 0g of carbs per serving, here are the ones I have specifically verified for people:
+While I can say with great certainty that every whisky, whiskey and bourbon *should* be 0g of carbs per serving, here are the ones I have specifically verified for people:

 Jack Daniels Tennessee Whiskey - 0g carbs, 0g fat, 72 calories per 1oz